SiaFoundation/siad/doc/api/index.html.md

 disk and the size of the registry needs to be a multiple of 64 entries.
 Therefore any provided number >0 bytes will be rounded to the nearest 16kib.
 The default is 0 which means no registry.

+**customregistrypath** | string
+The path of the registry on disk.
+If it's empty, it uses the default location relative to siad's host folder.
+Otherwise the provided path will be used.
+Changing it will trigger a registry migration which takes an arbitrary amount of time depending of the size of the registry.

 **revisionnumber** | int
 The revision number indicates to the renter what iteration of settings the host